jcolag/entropy-arbitrage/2025-05-01-second-chances.md

  > **PALMER**: Phase distortion is dropping.
 The second transport window opens in forty-two seconds.

-If you don't recognize Palmer, go fix that now, because real-life first African-American woman in space---and medical doctor, too, and an occasional choreographer, because why not?---[Mae Jemison](https://en.wikipedia.org/wiki/Mae_Jemison) plays her.
+If you don't recognize Palmer, go fix that now, because real-life first African-American woman in space---and medical doctor, too, and an occasional choreographer, because why not?---{% wiki Mae_Jemison|Mae Jemison|en %} plays her.

  > **WORF**: We are losing time.
 Lieutenant Riker should be here.